-Stern had done his homework, and his choice of Champagne was no coincidence – the details of a receipt from June 1962 for a case of the prestige cuvée under her name and address (see below) suggests Monroe was a regular patron of the house.
+Stern had done his homework, and his choice of Champagne was no coincidence – the details of a receipt from June 1962 for a case of the prestige cuvée under her name and address (see below) suggests Marilyn Monroe was a regular patron of the house.

 Sure enough, the plan worked.
-Stern arrived early, bonded with the star’s stylist, and when Monroe turned up alone, several hours later, the pair hit it off over several glasses of fizz before Stern persuaded her to pose – with the stylist’s approval – wearing only the flimsiest of silk scarves.
+Stern arrived early, bonded with the star’s stylist, and when Monroe turned up alone, several hours later, the pair hit it off over several glasses of Champagne before Stern persuaded her to pose – with the stylist’s approval – wearing only the flimsiest of silk scarves.
 The subsequent shots are disarming in their candour, intimacy and total ease.